DiddiLeija/diddi-and-the-bugs/guide.md

 - **Up / down keys**: Use them to move the Willpower, and avoid enemies.
 You can also use WASD keys (**W and S,** to be more precise)
 - **Space**: Send a bullet of _L1-F3_ energized serum, that can destroy both bugs and trash!
+- **Z**: This yields the Special Attack, if available (see below)

 ### The Z-Move (Special Attack)

 _New in version 4.0.0._

+This special move **hits all the mobs with an energy blast!** Though this won't affect trash items, sorry...
+Anyway, this is a great way to clear up your space -- just remember **you can only use this move once** per game!

+**_Hint:_** Don't use this move as soon as the game starts.
+Try to resist the temptation of using it, unless...

+- The Monster (see its section below) moves fast and you can't reach it at all.
+- You are *really* overwhelmed by mobs, and could loose the whole game (this happens sometimes after there're 100 mobs or less).

 ## Elements guide